stacigh/klipspringer/readme.txt

 == Screenshots ==

 1. Custom styled trigger button
-2. Use Klipspringer as a shopping cart!
+1. Use Klipspringer as a shopping cart!
 Works with WP Commerce
-3. Use Klispringer to display login information instead of redirecting to a login screen.
+1. Use Klispringer to display login information instead of redirecting to a login screen.

 == Changelog ==

 = 1.0 =
 * Initial upload

-== Arbitrary section ==

-You may provide arbitrary sections, in the same format as the ones above.
-This may be of use for extremely complicated plugins where more information needs to be conveyed that doesn't fit into the categories of "description" or "installation."
-Arbitrary sections will be shown below the built-in sections outlined above.